awsdocs/aws-storagegateway-user-guide/doc_source/backup-arcserve.md

 1. Assign a mail slot to load the tape\.
 The status in the Storage Gateway console changes to **Archive**\.
 The archive process might take some time\.

+The archiving process can take some time to complete\.
+The initial status of the tape appears as **IN TRANSIT TO VTS**\.
+When archiving starts, the status changes to **ARCHIVING**\.
+When archiving is completed, the tape is no longer listed in the VTL\.

 ## Restoring Data from a Tape<a name="archServe-restore-tape"></a>

 Restoring your archived data is a two\-step process\.

 **To restore data from an archived tape**

 1. Retrieve the archived tape to a tape gateway\.
-For instructions, see [Retrieving Archived Tapes ](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.
+For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Use Arcserve to restore the data\.
 This process is the same as restoring data from physical tapes\.
 For instructions, see the [Arcserve Backup r17 documentation](https://documentation.arcserve.com/Arcserve-Backup/Available/R17/ENU/Bookshelf_Files/HTML/admingde/index.htm)\.